First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 Flat 50\%, 2\% and 1\% uncertainties on neutrino interactions outside the detector, POT counting, and the number of target nuclei are contained in $V_{\mathrm{dirt}}$, $V_{\mathrm{POT}}$ and $V_{\mathrm{Target}}$, respectively.
 Their impact on the extracted cross sections is small.

 A data-driven model validation procedure is employed to detect mismodeling that may bias the extracted cross section results.
 As described in~\cite{PRD}, this relies on the conditional constraint formalism~\cite{cond_cov} to increase the stringency of the validation.
 These constraints leverage correlations between variables and channels arising from shared physics modeling to update the model prediction and reduce its uncertainties based on data observations.
-The unfolding does not utilize these constraints; they are only employed for model validation.
+The unfolding does not utilize these constraints; they are only for model validation.
 To be validated, the model is required to describe the data at the $2\sigma$ level.
 This is evaluated with $\chi^2$ goodness of fit (GoF) tests interpreted by using the number of degrees of freedom, $ndf$, which corresponds to the number of bins, to obtain $p$-values.

 A kinematic variable that is relatively well understood and reconstructed can be validated by directly comparing the model prediction to the data in the phase space relevant to the unfolding.
 The muon kinematics for events fully contained (FC) within the detector fit this criteria, and are validated with a GoF test on the $E_\mu^{rec}$ distributions in $\cos\theta_\mu^{rec}$ slices used for the cross section extraction.
 These tests yield $p$-values of 0.45 and 0.98 for the 0p and Np distributions, respectively.
 The model passes validation in these tests.
 For the partially contained (PC) muon kinematics, the modeling of activity outside the active detector volume, which cannot be reconstructed, must also be validated.
 This is done by using the 0p and Np FC muon kinematics to constrain the PC distributions.
 These tests, found in the Supplemental Material of~\cite{PRD}, result in $p$-values of 0.84 for 0p and 0.99 for Np.
 This indicates that the overall model adequately describes the 0p and Np $E_\mu^{rec}$ distributions in $\cos\theta_\mu^{rec}$ slices for PC events.